Milford pink granite

 From 1870 to 1940, the town of Milford became famous for the "pink" variety of this stone, prized as a building material.
 According to local legend, the granite was "discovered" in the early 1870s by two brothers, James and William Sherman at Rocky Woods in Milford.

 At its peak, over 1,000 men labored in dozens of quarries in Milford and nearby Hopkinton.
 A sample of Milford Pink is on display at the Smithsonian Institution.

-Milford pink granite is quarried by the Fletcher Granite Company, at their Lumber Street quarry in Hopkinton.
+Milford pink granite was quarried by the Fletcher Granite Company, at their Lumber Street quarry in Hopkinton, which also owned a granite quarry in Milford, New Hampshire, 50 miles to the north.

 Description

 The granite is described as a light gray or light pinkish-gray to a medium, slightly pinkish or pinkish and greenish-gray biotite granite with spots from 0.2 to 0.5 in across and in some cases tapering out to 1 in in length.
 The biotite is typically in clots or short streaks.
 It is commonly locally gneissic.
 The color of the stone is governed mainly by its feldspars, pink from the potash and green from the soda lime feldspar.